SharePoint/sp-dev-docs/docs/business-apps/power-automate/guidance/require-doc-approval.md

 The following actions occur:

 1. Power Automate uses a SharePoint *trigger* when a new file is added to the library.
-2. *Get file metadata* provides the *ETag* property (along with many others) required when dealing with content approvals.
+1. *Get file metadata* provides the *ETag* property (along with many others) required when dealing with content approvals.
-    a.
-ETag is a special identifier that identifies the specific version of that item pending approval.
+    - ETag is a special identifier that identifies the specific version of that item pending approval.
-3. Start an approval action:
+1. Start an approval action:
-    a.
-Include people for approving the documents.
+    - Include people for approving the documents.
-    b.
-Approvers should be either **Site Owners** or **Site Members**.
+    - Approvers should be either **Site Owners** or **Site Members**.
-    c.
-If you are managing users in SharePoint groups, make sure approvers are part of the **Design** permission-level group.
+    - If you are managing users in SharePoint groups, make sure approvers are part of the **Design** permission-level group.
-4. If approval response is approved:
+1. If approval response is approved:
-    a.
-Set content approval status of the document to **Approved**.
+    - Set content approval status of the document to **Approved**.
-    b.
-Send an email to the document author regarding the approval along with any comments.
+    - Send an email to the document author regarding the approval along with any comments.
-5. If approval response is not approved:
+1. If approval response is not approved:
-    a.
-Set content approval status of the document to **Rejected**.
+    - Set content approval status of the document to **Rejected**.
-    b.
-Send an email to the document author regarding the rejection along with any comments.
+    - Send an email to the document author regarding the rejection along with any comments.

 ## Setting up the flow in Power Automate

 Using the following template, create a flow in Power Automate.

 1. In the SharePoint library, from the command bar, select **Automate** > **Power Automate** > **Create a flow**.
-2. Next, select the template: **When a new file is added in SharePoint, complete a custom action**.
+1. Next, select the template: **When a new file is added in SharePoint, complete a custom action**.

 ![File add custom action](../../../images/new-file-custom-action.png)

-3. Add the actions as described in the previous steps.
+1. Add the actions as described in the previous steps.

 ![Flow content approval full](../../../images/promoted-state.png)